 - Children of current or past members of the PCS Board of Directors who served or committed to serving a full term on the Board of Directors, and who met other prerequisites as may be defined by the Board of Directors pursuant to the adopted policy.

 - Residents of the Santa Cruz City Secondary Schools District.
 In-district applicants are awarded a weighted advantage in the lottery process such that their chances of being selected are greater than those of out-of-district applicants.

-The only requirement to enter the Pacific Collegiate School lottery is to submit an application by the following application deadline: Tuesday, February 16, 2021, @ 3:00 PM.
+The only requirement to enter the Pacific Collegiate School lottery is to submit an application by the annual deadline.

 Applications submitted after the lottery application deadline are still accepted.
 Please note that applications submitted AFTER the application deadline will be automatically placed at the bottom of the applicable grade waitlist in the order in which it was received.

-The lottery for the 2021-2022 school year will take place on Tuesday, March 2, 2021, @ 5:00 PM.
-Attendance is not required at the lottery.
+The lottery for the 2022-2023 school year will take place on March 9, 2022.
+Applications will be accepted November 1, 2021-March 2, 2022.
+A variety of information meetings will be scheduled while the lottery is application is open.
+Attendance at an information meeting is not required.
 Following the lottery, you will receive an email either informing you that your student received a seat or that your student has been waitlisted.
 You can log into your Lotterease account after the lottery is held to view your students' position on the waitlist.